28 Cool Attractions to Check Out in Seattle On Your Washington State Vacation

 Explore Seattle’s music history at the Museum of Pop Culture (MoPOP)

-Whether you’re into popular culture or rock & roll, you’ll find plenty to keep you amused at the Museum of Pop Culture (MoPOP).
-The museum hosts interactive exhibits dedicated to Seattle’s music icons and various movie & film themes.
+Whether you’re into popular culture or rock & roll, there’s plenty to keep you amused at the Museum of Pop Culture (MoPOP).
+One of my favorite museums I’ve ever visited, the museum hosts interactive exhibits dedicated to Seattle’s music icons and various movie & film themes.

-The Museum of Pop Culture stuns with its remarkable modern architecture.
-It’s housed in a futuristic building designed by famed architect Frank Gehry.
-Its gnarled steel panels almost resemble a smashed electric guitar.
+In my opinion, its gnarled steel panels almost resemble a smashed electric guitar.
 (An homage to local music legends Jimi Hendrix and Kurt Cobain, perhaps?)

 Museum of Pop Culture (MoPop)

 MoPOP’s exhibitions revolve around renowned personalities in television, music, and other creative fields.
-Keep on the lookout for unique memorabilia for Seattle music icons like Jimi Hendrix, Nirvana, Soundgarden, and Pearl Jam, along with other famed artists.
-Besides the exhibit, the highlight of the visit is the chance to perform like a rock star in front of a virtual audience.
-You’ll also enjoy visiting the Sound Lab and interactive galleries.
+As I wandered through this museum, I spotted unique memorabilia for Seattle music icons (and some of my own favorite bands) like Jimi Hendrix, Nirvana, Soundgarden, and Pearl Jam, along with other famed artists.

 Not into music?
 Movie lovers will find plenty here, too.
 Sci-fi fans should check out the Science Fiction Museum and Hall of Fame, including a cool Star Trek exhibit.
 Horror film buffs will also find several memorable horror cinema exhibits.

 MoPOP is next to the Space Needle in the Seattle Center complex.
-After you’re done digging into the city’s pop culture heritage, explore other landmarks in the area, including the International Fountain, Chihuly Garden and Glass, and the Seattle Children’s Theatre.
+After you’re done digging into the city’s pop culture heritage, I’d recommend exploring other landmarks in the area, including the International Fountain, Chihuly Garden and Glass, and the Seattle Children’s Theatre.

 Ride the Seattle Center Monorail

 Finished exploring some of the top tourist attractions at the Seattle Center?
-Hop onto the Seattle Center Monorail to downtown.
+Let’s hop onto the Seattle Center Monorail to downtown.
 Opened in 1962 for the Century 21 Exhibition, the Monorail moves between the Seattle Center and Westlake Center in Downtown.
+And I think it’s a fantastic way to scoot between these areas!

 Monorail

-With no intermediate stops, the ride downtown from the Space Needle takes just two minutes.
-Along the way, you’ll enjoy a bird’s-eye view of downtown’s modern buildings and busy streets.
+With no intermediate stops, the ride downtown from the Space Needle only took me around two minutes.
+Along the way, I loved soaking up the bird’s-eye view of downtown’s modern buildings and busy streets.
 The monorail departs every 10 minutes.

-From the Westlake terminus, you can also hop on the Seattle Streetcar for a quick ride up to South Lake Union, one of the city’s most beautiful central neighborhoods.
+From the Westlake terminus, you can also hop on the Seattle Streetcar for a quick ride up to South Lake Union, which, in my opinion, is one of the city’s most beautiful central neighborhoods.

-At Kerry Park, you’ll delight in fantastic views of the Space Needle, the downtown skyline, and Puget Sound.
+Visiting Kerry Park, I loved soaking in fantastic views of the Space Needle, the downtown skyline, and Puget Sound.
 If you’re lucky, you may catch a glimpse of Mount Rainier in the distance.

 View from Kerry Park in Queen Anne

-The view from Kerry Park is even more magical at night.
-Everyone in your travel group will enjoy marveling at the sight of lit ferries on the water with the city lights shining in the distance.
+As beautiful as I found it by day, the view from Kerry Park is even more magical at night.
+Marvel at the sight of lit ferries on the water with the city lights shining in the distance.

-In the middle of the public park, you’ll spot a hollow steel sculpture named “Changing Form.”
+In the middle of the public park, try to spot a hollow steel sculpture named “Changing Form.”
 The sculpture is a favorite spot for children to play as you take in the views from a bench.

 Peruse modern art at the Seattle Art Museum (SAM)

 Art lovers need to spend time at the Seattle Art Museum (SAM).
 The museum has three facilities around town, with the main building located in Downtown Seattle.
-The SAM offers a rich cultural experience for travelers visiting the Pacific Northwest city.
+One of my other favorite museums here, the SAM offers a rich cultural experience for travelers visiting the Pacific Northwest city.

 Seattle Art Museum

-If there are specific exhibits you would like to view, visit the official SAM website.
+If there are specific exhibits you would like to view, I’d recommend visiting the official SAM website.
 The site offers information on all its permanent & temporary exhibits, special events, and experiences.

 Have a picnic at Gas Works Park

-Like Kerry Park, Gas Works Park on the shores of Lake Union is a favorite escape for Seattlites.
+Like Kerry Park, Gas Works Park on the shores of Lake Union is a favorite escape for Seattlites—and, in my opinion, a must-see for travelers.
 If you’ve got time in your itinerary, pull up a blanket and enjoy a picnic at this unique park.
-As you relax, you’ll dazzle at unmatched views over the city skyline.
+As you relax, you’ll be dazzled by unmatched views over the city skyline.

 Gas Works Park